 The Instructed Quantity at the Instruction Effective Time specified with the Dispatch Instruction having a TRIP Instruction Code will be zero.
 Ramp Rates, Deloading Rates and Dwell Times will be ignored in the calculation of the Instruction Profile.

-The default Instructed Quantity for a Wind Power Unit shall be set to its Output based on its Meter Data.
-The Instructed Quantity for a Wind Power Unit having a WIND Instruction Code and a LOCL or CURL Instruction Combination Code shall be set to the minimum of the Outturn Availability of the Wind Power Unit and the Target Instruction Level of the Wind Power Unit.
+The default Instructed Quantity for a Wind Power Unit or a Generator Unit which has Priority Dispatch and which is not Dispatchable, shall be set to its Final Physical Notification Quantity (qFPNuh(t)).
+Where a CURL and/or a LOCL Instruction Combination Code is issued for the Generator Unit, a Physical Notification Instruction Profile shall be created for each Instruction Combination Code type.
+When a CRLO Dispatch Instruction is issued, any preceding issued CURL Dispatch Instructions shall be deemed to be no longer applicable, and when a LCLO Dispatch Instruction is issued, any preceding issued LOCL Dispatch Instructions shall be deemed to be no longer applicable.
+For the purposes of the Physical Notification Instruction Profile the Instructed Quantity is the minimum of the Outturn Availability of the Generator Unit and the Target Instruction Level of the latest Dispatch Instruction of that Instruction Combination Code type effective from the Instruction Effective Time of that Dispatch Instruction, and for the purposes of the Uninstructed Imbalance Instruction Profile the Instructed Quantity for the Generator Unit is the minimum of the Outturn Availability of the Generator Unit and the Target Instruction Levels of all Dispatch Instructions issued for the Generator Unit.
+Where Dispatch Instructions are deemed to be no longer applicable, the Instructed Quantity of the Physical Notification Instruction Profile relating to those Dispatch Instructions shall be the minimum of the Instructed Quantity of the latest Dispatch Instruction still applicable and the default Instructed Quantity.
+Ramp Up and Ramp Down Rates, Load Up Rates and Deloading Rates are assumed to be infinite (creating stepwise linear curves), and Dwell Times and Soak Times are assumed to have a value equal to zero, in the calculation of the Instruction Profile.

 The Target Instruction Level for a Generator Unit with a Dispatch Instruction having a MXON Instruction Code shall be the Short Term Maximisation Capability.
 The Instruction Profile shall be calculated from the last Ramp Up Rate specified for the Generator Unit.

 The Target Instruction Level for a Generator Unit with a Dispatch Instruction having a MXOF Instruction Code shall be the Target Instruction Level associated with the last Dispatch Instruction having a MWOF Instruction Code.
 The Instruction Profile shall be calculated from Ramp Down Rate 1 for the Generator Unit.

+Where the point in time the Instruction Profile is intersecting with the Target Instruction Level, Final Physical Notification Quantities, or the previously active Physical Notification Instruction Profile as applicable, is not at the start of a minute, then for the purposes of determining the Instruction Profile the time at which the intersection occurs shall be taken to be rounded to the start of the nearest minute, with the Instructed Quantity taken to be the value as at the actual intercept point prior to rounding.

 A Lag Time shall be applied when defining the MW/Time Co-ordinates for all Dispatch Instructions except Dispatch Instructions having SYNC, TRIP or FAIL Instruction Codes.
 No Lag Time shall apply to Pseudo Dispatch Instructions.
 The Lag Time shall be included in the Instruction Profile to account for the time required for a Generator Unit to make the control adjustments necessary to implement a Dispatch Instruction.
 The Lag Time shall be set to 0.